 If you have access to fallen trees or cut logs, you can create your own perfectly sized firewood with a log splitter.
 These devices, which are available in manual, gas-powered, or electric models, make quick work of cutting chopped logs down to manageably sized pieces of firewood.

 Here, the best log splitters.

 The Champion Power Equipment 27-Ton Splitter is the best all-around performer for professionals and homeowners alike.
-If you need to cut your own supply of firewood for the winter, this splitter can handle up to 24-inch logs with ease.
+If you need to cut your own supply of firewood for the winter, this gas-powered splitter can handle up to 24-inch logs with ease, and it has an impressive 11-second cycle time.
 The splitter is small enough to fit into the bed of a truck and can be towed via a hitch at speeds under 45 miles per hour.
 This means you can take the splitter out into the woods when necessary to split logs at the source.

 Splitting logs by hand with an axe is an exhausting business, but power log splitters are undeniably expensive.
 If you are willing to invest a little muscle power, however, and don’t need to split an entire woodpile in one go, you can save a lot of money, split quite a bit of firewood, and even get in an arm workout with the Sun Joe LJ10M Hydraulic Log Splitter.

 This device is powered by hydraulics, not by gas or electricity.
 Using it is simple.
 Place a log that’s up to 18 inches long and 8 inches wide into the cradle, and then begin to pump the two handles back and forth.
 Your exertions are building up pressure—up to 10 tons of driving force—pushing the log up against the tool’s blade and slowly splitting it right down the center.